mlowery/git-push-devstack/README.md

 While there is a commit necessary per push, you get built-in push history by doing so (use interactive rebase to squash commits before submitting to Gerrit).
-And if you hate commit proliferation, use `--amend` every time.
+And if you dislike commit proliferation, use `--amend` every time.

 ## Requirements